coveooss/k8s-proxy/README.md

 ## Disclaimer
 This project was made as part of a hackathon so it's rough around the edges, might contains bugs and have a couple of things hardcoded.
+Feel free to open a PR or an issue if you find anything.

 ## How to use
 The proxy needs a couple of parameters before it can start.
 You can inject those properties in a yaml file or with command line argument.